jkampen-ucsd/GroupProject/README.md

 ## 4. Data Plots

-a.
-Create visualizations using Spark aggregations + matplotlib/plotly (sample data for plotting if needed)

-b.
-Plot your data with various chart types: bar charts, histograms, scatter plots, etc.

-c.
-Clearly explain each plot and what insights it provides

-d.
-For image data: plot example classes

-## Visualizations

 The visualizations were created using Spark DataFrame operations for aggregation and sampling.
 Aggregated or sampled results were then converted to Pandas only for plotting with Matplotlib.

 ### Review Sentiment Distribution